radumarias/rencfs-desktop/README.md

 GUI for [rencfs](https://github.com/radumarias/rencfs)

-This is in very early stages, much more is to be implemented.
+> ⚠️ **Warning**
+> ***This is very early in development.
+Please do not use it with sensitive data just yet.
+Please wait for a stable release.
+> It's mostly ideal for experimental and learning projects.***

 Currently is working only on Linux, with plans to support macOS and Windows, Android and iOS in the future.

 It uses:
 - [egui](https://crates.io/crates/egui) with [eframe](https://crates.io/crates/eframe) for GUI